Loading Now

 world-vision-malaysia-japan One Year Anniversary Japan Earthquake Tsunami in the Tohoku region – Part 2

-Along the way, we passed more flattened grounds where the
+Along the way, we passed more flattened grounds where the WVJ building once stood.

-more, please visit the World Vision website.
+If you want to know more, please visit the World Vision website.

-Or you can also read Part One of the One Year Anniversary observation of the East Japan Earthquake and Tsunami and also about the diaries of volunteers and aid
+You can also read Part One of the First Anniversary Observation of the East Japan Earthquake and Tsunami, as well as the diaries of volunteers and aid workers about their experiences during the early days of the tsunami.

 Conclusion

-Writer Lilian Chua was sent to the Miyagi prefecture by World Vision Malaysia to follow up on the One Year
+Writer Lilian Chua was sent to the Miyagi prefecture by World Vision Malaysia to follow up on the One Year Anniversary Japan Earthquake Tsunami in the Tohoku region.

 Share this content: